Edgbaston High School for Girls

 Academics and destinations

-With a curriculum designed to support and develop talent, and a focus on fostering a genuine joy in learning, EHS does a great job balancing the academic necessities with the individual passions and needs of the students.
+With a curriculum designed to support and develop talent and a focus on fostering a genuine joy in learning, EHS does a great job balancing the academic necessities with the individual passions and needs of the students.
 Everywhere here feels busy and productive, from the classrooms and the dance studios to the sixth form centre.
-Everyone we spoke to, including our brilliant guides, talked about the enormous variety of options pupils had.
+Everyone we spoke to, including our brilliant guides, talked about the enormous variety of options pupils have.
+Whilst the head is keen to note that pupils aren’t defined by their academic grades, it is something that EHS does very well, and they have an excellent track record of adding value at GCSE and often again at A-level which is no mean feat.

-There is a wonderful sense of collaboration and investment across the school – the place is pretty full well before school starts, with pupils attending breakfast club from 7.30am and staying as long as they can into the evening (a member of the Senior Leadership Team told us that the girls would ‘arrive at 7am if they could, because they love school so much’ (this was backed up by what we saw during our visit).
+There is a wonderful sense of collaboration and investment across the school – the place is pretty full well before school starts, with pupils attending breakfast club from 7.30am and staying as long as they can into the evening (a member of the senior leadership team told us that the girls would ‘arrive at 7am if they could, because they love school so much,' and this was backed up by what we saw during our visit).
 Language staff also head over to the junior school to teach – a real treat for the younger children.

 Sixth formers have 28 subjects to choose from at A-level and enjoy an almost student union-like environment in their sixth form centre, with greenery dotted around to calm the mind.
 There’s also a new café that serves food all day.